mgrhm/monica/docs/installation/update.md

 The `monica:update` command will run migrations scripts for database, and flush all cache for config, route, and view, as an optimization process.
-It's easier than run every need command independently.
+It’s easier than run every need command independently.

 Note: if you have just change some setting in your `.env` file, as the